PranavPatil7/Silicon_Sentinel/README.md

 `DL_JSON` is the dataloader description file in json format.
 If your dataloader labels are provided in text format section [Dataloaders](#dataloaders) explains how to create a json version.
 The following 3 parameters are mandatory. `DL_IMG_ROOT` is the path to where all images of the dataloader reside.
 Our tool assumes that there is only one directory for image files and that different sub-sets for training, test and validation are configured using separate json files. `DL_DS_NAME` is the short name of the dataset you plan to use.
 For example dataloaders that are provided with this tool you can look up available short names in the file `alficore/wrapper/test_error_models_objdet.py` and `alficore/wrapper/test_error_models_imgclass.py` respectively in function ` __ptfi_dataloader`.
 You can define your own as described in [Dataloaders](#dataloaders).
 If `CONFIG_FILE` is given this file is used for scenario configuration (see section [Scenario configuration](#scenario-configuration)).
 If not given the file `default.yml` is used.
 Config files must be placed in directory `scenarios`.
 A number of example files exist in that directory. `FAULT_FILES` is the path to an existing fault file.
 The following parameters are common configuration settings for the dataloader and should be self-explanatory.

-We now explain the main function using the file `demo_obj_detection.py` as example.
+I now explain the main function using the file `demo_obj_detection.py` as example.

 First the model is initiated:

 ```
-frcnn_model = faster_rcnn.fasterrcnn_resnet50_fpn(weights=faster_rcnn.FasterRCNN_ResNet50_FPN_Weights.DEFAULT)
+frcnn_model = faster_rcnn.fasterrcnn_resnet50_fpn(Iights=faster_rcnn.FasterRCNN_ResNet50_FPN_Iights.DEFAULT)
 frcnn_model = frcnn_model.to(device)
 frcnn_model.eval()
 model = build_objdet_native_model(model=frcnn_model)

 ```
 You are free to open the model any way you like.
-In this example we are using the FasterRCNN model.
+In this example I are using the FasterRCNN model.
 Next a value object of type `TEM_Dataloader_attr` is created that collects all parameters for the dataloader in one place.
 Those parameters can be modified manually or be parsed directly from the command line arguments (`opt = parse_opt()`):

 ```